ishusingh1401/BUY-SELL-PROJECT/README.md

 # BUY-SELL-PROJECT
-Create a platform where user can buy or sell a productitem/items
+1)Create a platform where user can buy or sell a productitem/items
-1) GROUP NO. 20
-  Team Members:- NAMES                   EMAIL ID:                     UNIVERSITY ROLL NO:- 1)ISHU SINGH		ishusingh058@gmail.com	       1705610050 2)HARSH GUPTA 		harshgupta6660@gmail.com       1705610044
-  	      3)HARSHIT SAXENA		harshitsaxena278@gmail.com     1705610048

 2)TECHNOLOGIES USED:-
 		 a) PLATFORM: SPYDER(ANACONDA 3)